vtexdocs/help-center-content/docs/announcements/en/urgente-migracao-do-sistema-de-pedidos-para-manter-sua-operacao-funcionando.md

 ---
-title: PRIORITY ALERT – Orders System Migration: In order to maintain the functioning of your operation, ensure that your integration is up-to-date
+title: "PRIORITY ALERT – Orders System Migration: In order to maintain the functioning of your operation, ensure that your integration is up-to-date"
 id: 34eloUZ70DPYIcJkAevq32
 status: PUBLISHED
 createdAt: 2019-07-30T16:56:23.667Z